 The climax of the Disney animated film had the prince fighting through the forest of thorns to combat Maleficent transformed into a dragon atop the tower of her castle; this rearranges that, writes the prince out altogether and has the king and his soldiers fighting off the dragon (which is actually Maleficent’s shapechanged sidekick Diaval), while the climax is a fight between the king, who is now made into the real villain, and Maleficent atop the tower of his castle from which it is he who plummets to his death.
 Perhaps the silliest change is the rewriting of the three good fairies as useless twits that are constantly stumbling over themselves.

-Angelina Jolie returned in a sequel Maleficent: Mistress of Evil (2019).
+Angelina Jolie and Elle Fanning returned in a sequel Maleficent: Mistress of Evil (2019), which is a far better film.